AccelByte/accelbyte-go-modular-sdk/samples/aws-lambda-example/README.md

 # aws-lambda-example

-This is an example of a Lambda service which interacts with AccelByte services in [DEMO environment](https://demo.accelbyte.io) using AccelByte Go SDK.
+This is an example of a Lambda service which interacts with AccelByte services in [DEMO environment](https://demo.accelbyte.io) using AccelByte Go Modular SDK.
 This app is using lambda function url, token validation, and a token refresh inside the code.

 ## Prerequisites